mehdibaha/raspberry/README.md

 This repository stores configuration files, resources and how-tos for setup and use of my Raspberry Model 3.

-*Notice: This guide is heavily targeted to macOS users.*
+*Notice: This guide is primarily targeted to macOS users.*

 ## First setup